-Changes coming on 1 October.
+Changes coming on 1 January 2025.

 Price cap

-Ofgem’s price cap is changing on 1 October 2024.
+Ofgem’s price cap is changing on 1 January 2025.

-Customers on our Sainsbury’s standard variable tariff, will be sent a letter or email detailing the changes to their unit prices and standing charges for the period of 1 October to 31 December.
+Customers on our Sainsbury’s standard variable tariff, will be sent a letter or email detailing the changes to their unit prices and standing charges for the period of 1 January to 31 March.

 The specific standing charges and unit rates each customer sees will vary by region, how you pay your bill and type of meter installed.
 This is to reflect the different costs to suppliers of providing energy to homes and servicing the different payment methods.
 The regional variations for electricity, and payment type variations, have been adjusted by Ofgem in the most recent price cap calculations.